aesthetic-suite/framework/docs/setup.md

 }
 ```

-> If using hooks, this function is automatically returned as the 2nd value from `useStyles`.
+> This function is returned as the 2nd value from the `useStyles` hook.

 ## Bundler Integration